 So how should your riding boots fit?
 Well, they should fit snug, just like everything else.
 One thing to be remember is that most likely, your boots are going to be made of some sort of animal hide, most commonly cow.
 Cow hide stretches out after you break them in, so initially you want to find a boot with a snug fit so that when they do break in, they will fit just right.
 Never buy boots the way they feel in the store, but how they will feel 2-3 weeks / 100-200 miles from now.
 It’ll certainly depend on the brand and style, but some synthetics (like my Dainese, right) do break in too.

 Keep in mind that your boots should be so snug around the ankles that it keeps your foot from sliding back and forth.
 If you have narrow ankles but are trying on a boot with a larger ankle space, then it'll never be fully secure.
-Different boots have different fitment profiles (e.g. Sidi/wide, Dainese/narrow, Alpinestars/wide footbed, narrower ankle) and it's important to find the right for your body type (just like the rest of your body).
+Different boots have different fitment profiles (e.g. Sidi/wide, Dainese/narrow, Alpinestars/wide footbed, narrower ankle) and it's important to find the right for your foot type (just like the rest of your body).

-- Your foot position is going to change while on the pegs, off the pegs, breaking and shifting.
+Your foot position is going to change while on the pegs, off the pegs, breaking and shifting.
 See how your foot feels while doing all these things.

-- If you can feel your foot moving sideways or back and forth inside the boot, consider going down a size.
+If you can feel your foot moving sideways or back and forth inside the boot, consider going down a size.

-- It's normal for your heel to move around a little bit, because you need a little bit of wiggle room there when you move your foot from the pavement to the pegs.
+It's normal for your heel to move around a little bit, because you need a little bit of wiggle room there when you move your foot from the pavement to the pegs.

-- Take a step and then see if the boot is wrinkling too much above the toes, similar to when you try on a pair of shoes that are one size too big.
+Take a step and then see if the boot is wrinkling too much above the toes, similar to when you try on a pair of shoes that are one size too big.

-- If that looks fine, make sure that you can't move your foot side to side.
+If that looks fine, make sure that you can't move your foot side to side.
 They shouldn't be squeezing your foot but just know that they will stretch out in WIDTH and never in length.

-- You should also notice that when you walk normally, your feet don't move around from front to back like they might in a normal shoe.
+You should also notice that when you walk normally, your feet don't move around from front to back like they might in a normal shoe.

 Choosing a boot also depends greatly on what kind of "foot fit" you have.
 Something people forget is that boots, just like helmets/jackets/gloves/pants also fit differently based on brand.
 Here's my quick breakdown:

-- Dainese/ great for skinny ankles/calves and low arches/insteps and flat feet.
+Dainese/ great for skinny ankles/calves and low arches/insteps and flat feet.
 It's a narrower shoe which hugs your foot/ankle/heel all over.
 They're most comfortable boots are the TRQ TourGTX, Nighthawk, Fulcrum and Long Range WP because they have Skywalk soles made for walking!
 And btw, the TRQ Tour are the most protective street boots because they offer full torsion (no ankle twisting) control.
 No other touring boot offers this.

 Overall any "shoe" style will fit looser, like a casual shoe.
 Anything that's barely above your ankle likely won't have adjustability in the ankles/calves so if you have skinny ankles they'll swim on you.
-My advice if you have wide feet but skinny legs/heels to choose dainese and size yourself up a size so they'll be wide enough.

 American brands like Icon/Firstgear/Cortech/etc they will mostly have wider fit profiles everywhere and be looser overall.
 So I would avoid them if you have slender/narrow feet or want a snugger fit around the ankles/legs.
 Of course, men’s boots will offer the most room overall but not necessarily when it comes to calves.